TiagoVentura/venturatiago.com/content/talk/trust/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Recent increases in uncivil dialogue, political polarization, and fake news in social media raise questions about the relationship between negative online messages and the decline in political trust.
-We implement a trust  game in a survey experiment with  4,800  respondents  in  Brazil  and  Mexico"
+abstract = "Recent increases in political polarization in social media raise questions about the relationship between negative online messages and the decline in political trust around the world.
+To evaluate this claim causally, we implement a variant of the well-known trust game in a survey experiment with 4,800 respondents in Brazil and Mexico.
+Our design allows to test the effect of social media on trust and trustworthiness.
+Survey respondents alternate as agents (politicians) and principals (voters).
+Players can cast votes, trust others with their votes, and cast entrusted votes.
+The players' rewards are contingent on their preferred ``candidate'' winning the election.
+We measure the extent to which voters place their trust in others and are themselves trustworthy, that is, willing to honor requests that may not benefit them.
+Treated respondents are exposed to messages from in-group or out-group politicians, and with positive or negative tone.
+Results provide robust support for a negative effect of uncivil partisan discourse on trust behavior and null results on trustworthiness.
+The negative effect on trust is considerably greater among randomly treated respondents who engage with social media messages. "

 # Is this a selected publication? (true/false)
 selected = true